basho-labs/little_riak_book/en/01-intro.md

 There's a lot of discussion around what constitutes <em>Big Data</em>.

 I have a 6 Terabyte RAID in my house to store videos and other backups.
 Does that count?
-On the other hand, CERN grabbed about [200 Petabytes](http://www.itbusinessedge.com/cm/blogs/lawson/the-big-data-software-problem-behind-cerns-higgs-boson-hunt/?cs=50736) looking for the Higgs boson.
+On the other hand, CERN grabbed about 200 Petabytes looking for the Higgs boson.

 <!-- image: raid box -->

 It's a hard number to pin down, because Big Data is a personal figure.
 What's big to one might be small to another.
 This is why many definitions don't refer to byte count at all, but instead about relative potentials.
-A reasonable, albeit wordy, [definition of Big Data](http://www.gartner.com/DisplayDocument?ref=clientFriendlyUrl&id=2057415) is given by Gartner:
+A reasonable, albeit wordy, definition of Big Data is provided by Gartner:

 <blockquote><em>Big Data are high-volume, high-velocity, and/or high-variety information figures that require new forms of processing to enable enhanced decision making, insight discovery and process optimization.</em></blockquote></aside>